What's happening Now and in the Near Future

 and I were interviewed by Twin Cities Public Television for their TPT Takeover Series about the Mobile Experiential Cinema projects that we've done for Northern Spark over the last three years.
 It's a good video, watch it here

 The Anoka-Ramsey commission now has a proper name - SEE/HEAR.
 You can find out more at the project blog: see-hear-anoka.tumblr.com

 .
 This project will be installed in early August with a public opening in September.

 I've been busy at work on another new project, a commission for the Bakken Museum

 to be installed this summer.
 In 2011, I, along with two collaborators, created the Sonic Articulation of Sunbeams

 for the Museum's green roof for the Green Energy Art Garden.
 I've been asked to treat the opportunity like a residency while collaborating with young folks participating in the Museum's Inventor program, a program that teaches introduction to electricity and basic coding.
 We're emerging from the ideation phase already and the project is taking shape.

 ---The public opening of the project will take place on July 12th, 1pm on the green roof above the Museum.

 More great news this month!
 It's just been announced that I've been accepted into the latest iteration of Artists on the Verge 6 (AOV6)

-, a year-long fellowship program for emerging artists working on new media and experimental practices.
-I must say this comes at a perfect time, post grad school, continuing to work in and expand my large network of collaborators, etc etc. Thank you to Northern Lights, the Jerome Foundation, and AOV co-directors Steve Dietz and Piotr Szyhalski, and the extended jury.
+, a year-long fellowship program for emerging artists working in media and experimental practices.
+I must say this comes at a perfect time, post grad school, continuing to work with and expand my large network of collaborators, etc etc. Thank you to Northern Lights, the Jerome Foundation, and AOV co-directors Steve Dietz and Piotr Szyhalski, and the extended jury.